Simon-Linke/IPFbasics/README.md

 The Python scripts allow the first approaches in using the IPF as a (non-real-time) Synthesizer.

-The PureData patches can be used to introduce real-time synthesis utilizing the IPF.
+The PureData and MaxMSP patches can be used to introduce real-time synthesis utilizing the IPF.

 Further applications (mainly for sonification) are shown in another repository: https://github.com/Simon-Linke/IPF-Sonification-PD